-What did you do in Kiev before moving to Warsaw?
+What did you do in Kyiv before moving to Warsaw?

-I studied art theory at the Academy of Fine Arts and Architecture, and played the synthesizer in a shoegaze band.
-I was bored out back then, I was 16-18 years old, craving for adventures.
-Now I would love to come back to the same faculty: reading books, talking about art and philosophy, surrounding myself with avant-garde – that would be wonderful.
-However, there is no such possibility now.
+I studied art theory at the Academy of Fine Arts and Architecture, and played keys in a shoegaze band.
+I was a bored teenager back then, craving for adventures.
+Now I would love to come back to the same faculty, though.
+Reading books, talking about art and philosophy, surrounding myself with avant-garde art — that’s wonderful.
+However, I don’t have this option for now.

-How did moving to Warsaw influence your music?
+How did your move to Warsaw influence your music?

-Education in Poland has influenced it.
-I studied graphic design at a private University in Lodz and there I became interested in video and 3D design – it was a truly fascinating practice: synchronizing sound with effects or 3D objects.
-Also graphic design has developed concentration and perseverance in me.
+It’s studying in Poland that has influenced it.
+I studied graphic design at a private University in Lodz and became interested in video and 3D design.
+It was a truly fascinating practice, especially synchronizing sound with effects or 3D objects.
+Also, graphic design has helped me to develop focus and patience.

 What are you currently working on?

-Basically, I work as a graphic designer and I write music.
-Together with Eltronom (Marek Stuczyński) and Zambon (Maciej Zambon) we’ve made the last corrections to the record that will soon be released on Transatlantyk label.
-It is based in Berlin and produces artists from Eastern Europe.
-Now I am preparing another podcast for Polish music portal called Trzecia Fala.
-I also play at different parties in Poland and write songs with Polish artists.
-It hasn’t come to anything serious yet, but I think that the record release will be followed by a cassette to be produced by my friends from Warsaw - Pointless Geometry, which will contain separate tracks recorded with a few particularly distinguished talents.
+Basically, I work as a graphic designer and write music.
+Together with Eltron and Zambon we’ve just made last corrections to the record that will be released soon on Transatlantyk, a label which is based in Berlin and produces artists from Eastern Europe.
+The Transatlantyk release will be followed by a cassette which is to be produced by my friends from Warsaw, Pointless Geometry.
+It will contain several tracks recorded with a few particularly talented individuals.
+Currently I am preparing another podcast for Trzecia Fala, a Polish music portal.
+I also play at different parties in Poland and collaborate with other Polish artists.

 How does creative life in Poland differ from that in Ukraine?

-I haven’t been to Ukraine for quite a long time, it's hard to compare.
-I find out about what is going on from the stories of my artist friends, but it is not the same as live impression.
-In Poland it is easier to get a grant or go on an exchange to another country for six months.
-In Warsaw, for example, there is a club that constantly invites stars of electronic scene from abroad.
+I haven’t been to Ukraine for quite a long time, so it's hard to compare.
+I find out about what is going on by word of mouth, and that’s not the same as having a live impression.
+In Poland, it is easier to get a grant or to go to another country for six months for an exchange program.
+And in Warsaw, for example, there is a club that constantly invites electronic scene “stars” from abroad.